zenml-io/zenml/docs/book/component-gallery/model-registries/model-registries.md

 ZenML provides a built-in mechanism for storing and versioning pipeline artifacts through its mandatory Artifact Store.
-While this is a powerful way to manage artifacts programmatically, it can be challenging to work with without a visual interface.
+While this is a powerful way to manage artifacts programmatically, it can be challenging to use without a visual interface.

 Model registries, on the other hand, offer a visual way to manage and track